Types

 • face_normals : Normal vector of each face

-• face_areas : Area of of each face
+• face_areas : Area of each face

 • face_visibility_graph : FaceVisibilityGraph for efficient visibility queries